gogins/csound-extended/nudruz/README.md

-6. The `nudruz` system, as well as the Common Music system `cm2`, have been brought into the `:cm` package and have been made available to embedded Lisp code that can run in the `csound::LispGenerator` and `csound::LispTransformer` nodes of the SilenceAC system for algorithmic composition, using Embeddable Common Lisp to run the Lisp code.
+6. The `nudruz` system, as well as the Common Music system `cm2`, have been brought into the `:cm` package and have been made available to embedded Lisp code that can run in the `csound::LispGenerator` and `csound::LispTransformer` nodes of the CsoundAC system for algorithmic composition, using Embeddable Common Lisp to run the Lisp code.
 With this facility, it is possible to combine the use of Common Music, nudruz, and CsoundAC algorithms and code to compose music.